-Finally, some non-AOE attacks, such as Ashes to Ashes and Chain Lightning, have special rules that allow them to damage models in addition to the attack's target.
-The origin of damage in those cases is the model or point from which the range to other affected models is measured.
-For example, the origin of damage for the target of Ashes to Ashes is the spell's origin, but the origin of damage for the other models affected by the spell is the target model.
-Similarly, when the lightning generated by Chain Lightning arcs to another model, the model most recently struck by the lightning is the origin of that damage.
+Finally, some non-AOE attacks, such as Chain Lightning, have special rules that allow them to damage models in addition to the attack's target.
+The origin of damage in those cases is the model or point from which you measure the range to other affected models.
+For example, when the lightning generated by Chain Lightning arcs to another model, the model most recently struck by the lightning is the origin of that damage.